DanielHare4/DevOps-Course-Starter/README.md

 ## Logging

 - Logs are set to loggly.
 To use create an account via https://www.loggly.com/ and add your lOGGLY_TOKEN to the environment variables.

+## Deployment

+Terraform is used to deploy the azure infrastucture.